nexconnectio/pynnex/docs/examples.md

     Note over M: Program ends
 ```

-This example showcases PynneX's flexibility, particularly useful for quick slot implementations for simple tasks.
+This example showcases Pynnex's flexibility, particularly useful for quick slot implementations for simple tasks.
 Lambda functions allow for simple processing of signals without the need for separate function or method definitions.

 ---